 Before we launch into money talk, you may be wondering what laser eye surgery even is.
 We’re laser eye surgery experts, performing hundreds of surgeries per year.
-Laser eye surgery is used to correct focusing errors in the eye and reduce or eliminate the use of corrective lenses (glasses or contacts).
+Laser eye surgery is used to eliminate or reduce the use of corrective lenses (glasses or contacts).
+Through reshaping the cornea the laser is able to correct focusing errors in the eye.
 Laser eye surgery has been around since the late 80’s, the first procedure being PRK (photorefractive keratectomy).
-There has been a number of technological advances since then, leading to the development of LASIK (Laser-assisted in situ keratomileusis) in the 90’s, and then more recently SMILE ®(small incision lenticule extraction) was developed in 2011.
+There has been a number of technological advances since then, leading to the development of LASIK (Laser-assisted in situ keratomileusis) in the 90’s.
+Then more recently, SMILE ® (small incision lenticule extraction) was developed, and approved for use in 2011.

 We offer all three different types of laser eye surgery here at the Wellington Eye Centre.
 During your free laser suitability assessment, we’ll have a chat to you about which procedure is most suitable for you based on your age, prescription and lifestyle.

 All laser eye surgery procedures work by reshaping the cornea to correct for short sightedness, long sightedness, astigmatism or a combination.